thehaniak/thehaniak/README.md

 ### 👯 I’m looking to collaborate on ...

 I'm currently looking to collaborate on an interesting Open Source project.
-Due to my interest in music/audio, I've been paying attention to Jellyfin and some other related projects.
+Due to my interest in music/audio, I'm currently helping to translate [Finamp](https://github.com/jmshrv/finamp) to Portuguese (Portugal).

-But let me know if you need an extra brain on your project!!
+But let me know if you need an extra brain to help on your project!!

 ### 🌱 I’m currently learning ...

 There's always room for some more knowledge.
 Here are some of the topics I'm always trying to learn/improve:
-  - Linux (Debian/Ubuntu and RHEL/Fedora)
+- Linux (mostly Debian/Ubuntu and RHEL/Fedora)
+- Anything Linux related
 - Docker
 - K8s
 - Ansible
 - Python
-  - Bash scripting (Linux)
+- Bash scripting
-  - Anything Linux related
 - A.I.
 - DevOps
 - Music/Audio

 (Bigger list than what I anticipated! :sweat_smile:)

-### ⚡ Fun fact:
+### ⚡ Fun facts:

-I'm a Metalhead (Heavy Metal music fan). :metal:
+- I'm a Metalhead (Heavy Metal music fan). :metal:

-I do CrossFit regularly. 💪
+- I do CrossFit regularly. 💪